 Article 31 Rights.
 Do you have the right to remain silent?

 Anyone who has ever watched a crime drama on television knows that famous line that the cop tells the perp just before putting the cuffs on.
-Believe it or not, this line is more than some piece of iconic “cop drama” dialog.
-As a matter of fact, that phrase and the rights accompanying it have their origin in a famous court case known as Miranda v.
+Believe it or not, this line is more than some iconic “cop drama” dialog.
+That phrase and the rights accompanying it originate in a famous court case known as Miranda v.
 Arizona and are often referred to as “Miranda” warnings.

 To fully appreciate, let’s look at the process for civilian law enforcement.